benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rf_project.md

 **Evaluation metric:**

-- Accuracy Score: The evaluation metric is simply the percentage of predictions made by the model that turned out to be correct.
-This is also called the accuracy of the model.
-It will be calculated as the total number of correct predictions (True Positives + True Negatives) divided by the total number of observations in the dataset (In other words, the best possible accuracy is 100% (or 1) and the worst possible accuracy 0%).
+- The primary evaluation metric that I used and that was required by the competition was Accuracy Score.
+The accuracy socre is simply the percentage of predictions made by the model that turned out to be correct (the accuracy of the model).
+It was calculated as the total number of correct predictions (True Positives + True Negatives) divided by the total number of observations in the dataset (In other words, the best possible accuracy is 100% (or 1) and the worst possible accuracy 0%).

 ### **Importing Libraries and the Dataset**